Page 1

 The other exhaust location is on the rear of the case, directly behind the CPU.
 A thin, high speed 60 mm fan resides on the rear of the case behind the CPU.

 With all these fans moving air one would think that the system is inherently noisy.
-Oddly, it’s very quiet.
+Oddly, its very quiet.
 It seems the fans are well chosen for balance as well as speed.
 Other than the potential of a noisy HSF, the system is probably around 55 dB.

 The intake fans plug into the four pin output of the power supply.
 The exhaust fans have the small three pin motherboard connectors to plug directly onto your mainboard.